joshmorgan1000/libharmonics/README.md

 The resulting `libharmonics_js` module links against V8 and provides the `compileGraph`, `createRuntime` and `runCycle` helpers for use from Node.js or other V8 environments.

+Python bindings are available with `-DHARMONICS_HAS_PY=1`.
+The module is named `harmonics_py` and exposes the same helper functions for use from Python.

 ## Documentation